BenOvermyer/benovermyer.com/content/kb/books.md

 9. _Ready Player Two_ by Earnest Cline
 10. _American Nations_ by Colin Woodard
 11. _Light of the Jedi_ by Charles Soule
+12. _Kull: Exile of Atlantis_ by Robert E. Howard

 ## 2020